Harmonica-Men/AstroShare-Blog/README.md

 The color palette for this project has been carefully selected to ensure a professional and clean aesthetic, aligning with the brand identity and enhancing user experience.
 Below is a breakdown of the primary colors used across the application:

 ![Color Palette](static/images/colorpalette.webp)

+As for colors I decided to use Color-Hunt. https://colorhunt.co

 - **Primary Color:** `#352F44` - Is a dark, muted purple with gray undertones, giving it a sophisticated, moody, and elegant feel. clarity and focus.
 - <img src="static/images/readme-images/352F44.webp" width="500px" height="50px">